tiiejs/tiie/README.md

-# topijs
+# Tiie

+**The current documentation is created.
+Below is the part of the previous introduction presenting general ideas.**

 It is a Javascript framework for building Single Page Application.

 Framework contains a set of components for helping in building this kind of application.
 These components are:
 - Router,
 - Events managing,
 - View Layer,
 - Request manager
 - Controller,
 - Action,